SirWolfi/Taml/README.md

 # TextAdventureMarkdownLanguage (Taml)
-A markdown language for simple text adventurers
+A markdown language for simple text adventures

 ## How to install
 Execute this in your shell to install: